What is digital occlusion?

 The reality is that ‘occlusion confusion’ is still prevalent and that most dentists are left to reinvent the wheel, using a trial and error approach based on their own clinical experience.

 Meet Dr. Supple

-Dental occlusion has fascinated Dr. Supple throughout his 30 years in private practice and in 1990 he introduced his staff and his patients to the T-Scan technology.
-He devotes his time throughout the year teaching new dentists both dental and digital occlusion skills that will greatly benefit them and their patients.
+Dental occlusion has fascinated Dr. Supple during his 30 years in private practice and in 1990 he introduced his staff and his patients to the T-Scan technology.
+He teaches new dentists both dental and digital occlusion skills which will greatly benefit them and their patients.